Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Motivation and Formulation

+Section \ref{sec:Consistency} introduces Definition \ref{def:consistency}, stating formally the meaning of \textit{consistency} between an SVM and a market model.
 Section \ref{sec:inverseProblem} has the main result of this paper, which is a theorem for the solvability of equation \eqref{eq:inverseProblemIntro}.
-This main result is constructed upon a preliminary result given in Section \ref{sec:interModelConsistency}, namely Definition \ref{def:consistency} stating formally the meaning of \textit{inter-model consistency}, which is necessary for the models to have agreement in the prices.
-Section \ref{sec:examples} has examples of tractable models: Sections \ref{sec:1factorBergomiPart1} and \ref{sec:multiFactorBergomi} explore the scalar and multivariate Bergomi models, respectively, for which the inverse problem has an explicit eigenfunction expansion; Section \ref{sec:3/2model} looks at the market model where $\VIX_t^2$ is a 3/2 process for which there is also an explicit eigenfunction expansion; Section \ref{sec:doubleNelson} looks at the double Nelson market model that is tractable with nice statistical features to fit the data but with an inverse problem that does not have a positive solution for all $x$.
-Section \ref{sec:variations} has further discussion on issues such as non-Markovian market models, and how to construct an inter-model consistent Heath-Jarrow-Morton (HJM) \cite{HJM1992} framework for VIX forward rate models.
+Section \ref{sec:examples} has examples of tractable models: Sections \ref{sec:1factorBergomiPart1} and \ref{sec:multiFactorBergomi} explore the scalar and multivariate Bergomi models, respectively, for which the inverse problem has an explicit eigenfunction expansion; Section \ref{sec:3/2model} looks at the market model where $\VIX_t^2$ is a 3/2 process, which also has an explicit eigenfunction expansion; Section \ref{sec:doubleNelson} looks at the double Nelson market model that is tractable with nice statistical features to fit the data but with an inverse problem that does not have a positive solution for all $x$; Section \ref{sec:brownianMotion} looks at a non-stationary model with a Brownian motion factor process for which an application of Bochner's theorem ensures non-negativity.
+Section \ref{sec:nonMarkov} has further discussion on the issue of non-Markovian market models.